This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - You have questions or concerns about your condition or care.

-- Rest or do quiet activities for 24 to 48 hours.
+- Rest or do quiet activities.
 Limit your time watching TV, using the computer, or doing tasks that require a lot of thinking.
 Slowly return to your normal activities as directed.
 Do not play sports or do activities that may cause you to get hit in the head.
 Ask your healthcare provider when you can return to sports.

-- Have someone stay with you for 24 hours or as directed.
-This person can monitor you for complications and call 911.
-When you are awake the person should ask you a few questions to see if you are thinking clearly.
-An example would be to ask your name or your address.
+- Have someone stay with you for 24 hours , or as directed.
+This person can monitor you for problems and call for help if needed.
+When you are awake, the person should ask you a few questions every few hours to see if you are thinking clearly.
+An example is to ask your name or address.

 Follow up with your doctor as directed: